kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/learning-approaches.md

 <aside>

-📺 Watch this video on the myth of learning styles
+📺 Watch this video on the myth of learning styles.

 </aside>